-So Ruger completely redid their manufacturing lines, including all new tooling and a modified design, all in the aim towards putting a Mini-14 on the market that was far more accurate than its predecessor.
+So Ruger completely redid their manufacturing lines, including all-new tooling and modified design, all in the aim of putting a Mini-14 on the market that was far more accurate than its predecessor.

 How’d they do?

-Well, the old accuracy claims I heard about the Mini-14 pre-2005 were always in the 5 MOA range, so that’s 5 inches at 100 yards.
-I grabbed a newer version and went out to the 100 yard range by my house to see how it did.
+Well, the old accuracy claims I heard about the Mini-14 pre-2005 were always in the 5 MOA range, so that’s five inches at 100 yards.
+I grabbed a newer version and went out to the 100-yard range by my house to see how it did.

 The version I tested had a black synthetic stock, a rail on top of the receiver, and weighed in at about 7lbs.
 The rifle is short, as you’d expect, at only 37.5”, making it perfect for getting in and out of a truck with while on the hunt, or maneuvering inside a home in a defensive situation